RaviSoji/plda/README.md

 2. `git clone https://github.com/RaviSoji/plda.git`

 Now, you have 3 options.
-- To install globally on your machine (bad practice):
+- To globally install on your machine:
    `pip install plda`.
-- To install within an existing virtual environment named `myenv` , activate that virtual environment first
+  This is easiest, but it is bad practice.
-   (e.g. `conda activate myenv`), and then run `pip install plda`.
+- To install within an existing virtual environment named `myenv` that has `pip` installed, activate that virtual environment first (e.g. `conda activate myenv`), and then run `pip install plda`.
 - To automatically create a conda environment named `myenv`, with this package and its dependencies,